maramani/towerofhanoi/README.md

 1. Move one disk at a time.
 2. Bigger disk cannot be on top of smaller disk.
 3. Move all the disks to 2nd or 3rd peg following above rules.
 4. This is not a rule.
-System will monitor number of moves and time taken. xhibit and check your thinking speed and accuracy.
+System will monitor number of moves and time taken.
+Exhibit and check your thinking speed and accuracy.